yosun/vrjamentriesblurbs/NumberTheStars/NumberTheStars.md

-Number the Stars is a casual but 3D immersive rails game that you “create to advance” by connecting the dots.
+Number the Stars is a casual yet immersive 3D rails game that you “create to advance” by connecting the dots.
 This VRJam entry features two gameplay modes: Story Mode and Freeform Mode.

 > As a reminder, the judges will primarily be reviewing your video, images, and descriptions for the first round of judging, so be specific in your description to ensure we understand what we're seeing.
 For example: